torrewk/Python-Jax-Fast-Stokesian-Dynamics/README.md

 To run a simulation:

+1) From console, run 'pytest test_class.npy' and make sure all tests pass

-1) Set the simulation parameters (number of particles, box size, number of steps, etc.) by editing the file JFSD.py
+2) Set the simulation parameters (number of particles, box size, number of steps, etc.) by editing the file JFSD.py

-2) Run JFSD.py
+3) Run JFSD.py

 During the simulation, the particles trajectories are saved in a numpy array of shape (N_s, N_p, 3), with N_s the number of frames stored and N_p the number of particles.